SyriaSource Sep 9, 2016

-Reem Salahi is a nonresident fellow with the Atlantic Council’s Rafik Hariri Center and Middle East Programs.
-Reem focuses on civil society engagement and governance in Syria, accountability, human rights, and international law.
+Reem Salahi was a nonresident fellow with the Atlantic Council’s Rafik Hariri Center and Middle East Programs.
+Reem focused on civil society engagement and governance in Syria, accountability, human rights, and international law.

 Salahi is a US-certified lawyer and formerly, a civil rights litigator at the ACLU of Southern California and Hadsell Stormer Richardson & Renick, LLP (currently, Hadsell Stormer Renick & Dai, LLP).
 She was a Fulbright Fellow in Jordan in 2004.
 Salahi received her J.D. from the University of California, Berkeley School of Law.
 She also holds a bachelor’s degree in International Development Studies with minors in Arabic and Public Policy from the University of California, Los Angeles.